jhburns/3GCI/README.md

 ## About

 Created by Jonathan H. Burns for GCI Cybersecurity team.

-Under the CC-BY-NC-SA-4.0 licence.
+cdUnder the CC-BY-NC-SA-4.0 licence.

 Version 0.4.3